duplode/duplode.github.io/src/posts/migrating-a-project-to-stack.md

 Keeping customised dependencies in public remote repositories is an excellent solution.
-It enables users to build the package without further intervention without requiring developers to clumsily bundle bundle the source tree of the dependencies with the project, or waiting for a pull request to be accepted upstream and reach Hackage.
+It enables users to build the package without further intervention without requiring developers to clumsily bundle the source tree of the dependencies with the project, or waiting for a pull request to be accepted upstream and reach Hackage.

 With the two tricky extra dependencies being offloaded to Git repositories, the next step was using `stack solver` to figure out the